mugane-dj/mpesa-daraja-stk/README.md

-# A simple STK-Push using MPESA Daraja API in Python
+# A simple python script for making an STK-Push using MPESA Daraja API

 ## Prerequisities
 1. Python 3.x